Case Study - ERP Software Developer

 Malware present within the network which had been dormant for over 3 months

-7 cases of Critical Threats and 6 cases of Moderate Threats were discovered.
+- 6 cases of Moderate Threats were discovered

 Examples of these threats included:

-GuardYoo’s Compromise Assessment audit lead to a very important review of the ERP provider’s existing cybersecurity strategy.
+GuardYoo’s Compromise Assessment would lead to an organisation-wide review of the ERP provider’s existing cyber security strategy.